LiberTEM/libertem.github.io/README.md

+# About LiberTEM

+LiberTEM is an open source platform for high-throughput distributed processing of electron microscopy datasets.
+Written primarily in Python, it is capable of processing live data streams, processing offline data interactively, and providing a computation engine for other libraries.
+The library allows a user to explore the vast, diverse landscape of interesting features which are revealed in electron microscope imagery.

+Advanced analyses like ptychography, strain mapping or phase and orientation mapping require the acquisition and processing of large amounts of data.
+In the past this would take hours, but high-speed imaging detectors for electrons that became available from 2014 onwards created the potential to perform such analyses interactively in real time, as is already the case in conventional microscopy.

+However, the software available at the time was fundamentally not capable of processing data at the rate these new detectors produced it.
+That's why we started the LiberTEM project: to leverage the full potential of high-speed imaging detectors in electron microscopy and other fields, and make it possible to apply advanced computational imaging techniques in real time.
+This opens the possibility to control microscopes with closed-loop feedback, and of course to process huge datasets that modern detectors can acquire, offline.

+LiberTEM is split into several sub-projects: the processing engine, an interactive web interface that is currently packaged with the processing engine, live data processing infrastructure, several application-specific packages, and spin-off packages with more general application such as `sparseconverter`.

 # LiberTEM projects

 - [![docs](https://img.shields.io/badge/%F0%9F%95%AE-docs-green)](https://libertem.github.io/LiberTEM/) [![LiberTEM](https://img.shields.io/github/stars/LiberTEM/LiberTEM?label=LiberTEM&style=social)](https://github.com/liberTEM/LiberTEM/) **LiberTEM** is an open source platform for high-throughput distributed processing of large-scale binary data sets and live data streams using a modified MapReduce programming model.